ashwinsajith/Hotel-Booking-Analysis/README.md

 * Distribution channel information

-A full feature description is provided in Data Description.pdf.
+A full feature description is provided in DataDescription.pdf.

 ### Methods & Tools

-* Pandas – data cleaning and aggregation
+* Pandas - Data cleaning and Aggregation

-* NumPy – numerical operations
+* NumPy - Numerical operations

-* Matplotlib – exploratory data visualisation
+* Matplotlib - Exploratory data visualisation
+* Scikit-learn - Machine learning implementation (Random Forest)

-* Jupyter Notebook – exploratory data analysis
+* Jupyter Notebook - Exploratory Data Analysis

 ### Analytical Approach
-1. Exploratory Data Analysis (EDA)
+1. Exploratory Data Analysis (EDA):

-* Cleaned and aggregated booking data by hotel type and time period
+    * Cleaned and aggregated booking data by hotel type (City vs. Resort).

-* Identified missing values and structured categorical variables

-* Grouped monthly booking behaviour for temporal analysis

-2. Cancellation Behaviour Analysis

-* Analysed monthly cancellation trends for City and Resort Hotels

-* City Hotels show consistently higher cancellation volumes

-* Seasonal patterns suggest demand-driven volatility in urban bookings
+    * Identified seasonal patterns suggesting demand-driven volatility in urban bookings.

-3. Revenue Analysis (ADR)

-* Aggregated Average Daily Rate (ADR) to estimate revenue contribution
+    * Analysed revenue through Average Daily Rate (ADR) to estimate total revenue contributions.

-* City Hotels generate substantially higher total ADR than Resort Hotels

-* Indicates stronger pricing power and occupancy in city-based hotels
+2. Predictive Modelling (Machine Learning):

+    * Model Selection: Implemented a Random Forest Classifier to handle complex, non-linear relationships in booking data.

+    * Feature Engineering: Utilised one-hot encoding and structured categorical variables to prepare the 115k+ record dataset for training.

+    * Optimisation Strategy: Tuned the model to prioritise Precision (86.5%), ensuring that predictions of "No Cancellation" were highly reliable to protect the guest experience and hotel reputation.

 ### Visual Outputs

 The project includes:

+* Performance Metrics: Confusion matrices and classification reports documenting the 80.1% F1-Score.
-* Time series line plots for cancellations and repeated guests

-* Bar chart comparing total ADR by hotel type
+* Trend Analysis: Time series line plots for cancellations and bar charts comparing total ADR by hotel type.

-* Pie charts showing distribution channel breakdowns

-### Final Conclusion/Insights
-* Urban hotels face higher demand volatility but stronger revenue

-* Resort hotels benefit from higher customer retention
+* Retention Insights: Identified that while City Hotels face higher demand volatility, Resort Hotels benefit from higher customer retention rates.

-* Distribution channels heavily influence booking patterns

-* Data-driven segmentation can inform pricing and marketing strategy

-### Notes
+### Final Conclusion

-* This project was originally developed as academic coursework and has been refined for portfolio presentation.
-* The analysis is exploratory, and results indicate correlation rather than causation.
+The integration of predictive modeling allows for data-driven insights that can directly inform pricing and marketing strategies.
+Hotels can better manage occupancy levels and revenue generation while significantly reducing the operational costs of overbooking.
+The ability to maintain an 80.1% F1-Score across a massive 115,000+ record dataset proves the model is robust enough for real-world deployment.
+Ultimately, this project demonstrates how Scikit-learn and Random Forest architectures can be tuned not just for the highest number, but for the safest business outcome.